SeroviICAI/Mamba-Biometric-EKG-Analysis-Technology-MambaBEAT/README.md

-# Mamba-Biometric-EKG-Analysis-Technology-MambaBEAT-
+# Mamba Biometric EKG Analysis Technology (MambaBEAT)

+## Introduction
-In the realm of EKG/ECG analysis, deep learning models have made significant strides.
-However, the pursuit of efficiency and accuracy persists.
-The proposed Mamba Biometric EKG Analysis Technology (MambaBEAT) project aims to utilize the Mamba model, a promising sequence modeling architecture, to further advance EKG analysis.
+The field of Electrocardiogram (EKG/ECG) analysis has seen significant advancements with the advent of deep learning models.
+State-of-the-art models such as ResNet, Transformer, ViT, and H3 have demonstrated remarkable performance in EKG classification tasks.
+However, the quest for more efficient and accurate models is a continuous journey.
+This proposal introduces a novel project, provisionally named Mamba Biometric EKG Analysis Technology (MambaBEAT), which aims to leverage the Mamba model, a recent and promising sequence modeling architecture, for EKG analysis.